McGill-MMA-EnterpriseAnalytics/supply_chain_analytics/README.md

 About the outliers, we detect the numerical features in the dataset containing any outliers by using boxplots to visualize and applying the IQR method.​ Boxplots shown are results after outlier removal.
 The majority of the outliers were removed, and further removal will be performed when the model performances are not meeting expectations.

+#### Group Comparison (Late Delivery Risk)

+We focused on understanding the distribution of key features across the two groups: on-time deliveries (Late Delivery Risk = 0) vs. late deliveries (Late Delivery Risk = 1).
+By analyzing categorical and numerical variables separately, we aimed to identify patterns and potential factors influencing delivery performance.
+For categorical variables, we conducted chi-square tests to evaluate whether there were significant differences in distributions between the two groups.

+The results showed strong associations between shipping mode, order status, and delivery status with late deliveries, suggesting that these factors play a crucial role in predicting delivery delays.
+Some variables, like customer country and market, showed no statistically significant relationship, indicating that delivery risk might be more dependent on logistics factors rather than geographic location.

+For numerical variables, we used violin plots and box plots to compare distributions between the two groups.
+This helped us visualize whether specific features, such as order quantity, shipping cost, or product weight, differed significantly between late and on-time deliveries.
+Additionally, we analyzed correlations between numerical variables and delivery risk, identifying features that might contribute to late deliveries.
+The insights from this comparison provide an initial idea for feature selection and predictive modeling, ensuring that our analysis is data-driven and backed by statistical evidence.

+After doing the EDA, we concluded the following hypothesis:

+Hypothesis 1: Does the shipping mode (vs. first class or same day) increases the probability of late delivery?
+Hypothesis 2: Does the payment type affects late delivery risk because of differences in order processing time?
+Hypothesis 3: Are orders from certain regions are causally more likely to experience late delivery due to logistical or infrastructural constraints?

+With these, the next step was to apply Causal Inference to determine whether these factors actually cause late deliveries or not.

+#### Causal Inference

+#### Modeling

+#### Conclusion